missoso/orr/README.md

 address-family ipv4
     neighbor 10.1.1.102 route-reflector-client optimal-route-reflection position peer-address
 ```
-And now in the client:
+And now in the client (10.1.1.104 is the loopback of r4-gw):
 ```bash
 client#show ip route 2/8